kiskolabs/humanizer/README.md

 Humanizer is a very simple CAPTCHA method.
 It has a localized YAML file with questions and answers which is used to validate that the user is an actual human.
 Any model that includes ActiveModel::Validations should work.
 Our aim is to be database and mapper agnostic, so if it doesn't work for you, open an issue.
 Humanizer only works with Rails 3.

+## NOTIES

+The questions with random pickup 20 items from yaml file, and get a random sorting.
+This will keep a day, and get new random question in next day.
+So you need add more question in you YAML file to protect it hard to crack.

 ## Installation

 1. `gem install humanizer`